1 Warm Up

 - Full single-leg squats: Once you have progressed your way through the above options, it is time to try a FULL single leg.
 There are a couple of ways you can perform this move, here, keeping your chest up, have one foot firmly on the ground, with your other leg bent with your foot behind you.
 Brace your core, lower yourself down into a squat position.
 On the upward phase, drive through your heel, activating your glutes all the way to the top.
 Repeat as many as you can (up to 10 reps) on each leg.

 In order to have a STRONG swing in tennis, you need to be able to recruit your chest, for maximum power.
 A great exercise to build strength in this area, while performing an exercise that has a similar range of motion, is the cable chest press.

 Ensuring the weight selected on the cable machine is even on both sides, grab a hold of each handle and lean forward to add tension to the cables.
 Then, while squeezing through your chest, drive the handles across your body, while keeping your core engaged.
 Release the tension back to your starting position.
 Repeat for 10 reps and 3 sets.

 Being able to jump and reach for those high shots, requires powerful quads, and what better exercise to increase strengthen these bad boys than the squat jump.

 Being able to explode and sprint to one side of the court and back again is vital in tennis.
-To train for this, setup cones 20 meters apart, and count how many laps you can sprint in 30 seconds.
-Have a 30 second break, and then repeat and aim to better your score.
+To train for this, set up cones 20 metres apart, and count how many laps you can sprint in 30 seconds.
+Have a 30-second break, and then repeat and aim to better your score.
 Do this 5 times through.

 #8 Plyometric Lunges